Kauto/better-sqlite3-helper/README.md

 And that's it!

 ## One global instance
 A normal, simple application is mostly working with only one database.
-To make the class managment more easy, this library does the access-control for you - mainly as a singleton.
+To make the class management more easy, this library does the access-control for you - mainly as a singleton.
 (But you can create a new instance to access other databases.)

 The database loads lazy.
 Only when it's used for the first time, the database is read from the file, the migration is started and the journal-mode WAL is set.
 The default directory of the database is `'./data/sqlite3.db'`.